learn-academy-2023-golf/week-4-assessment-dmaly18/interview-questions.md

 ## Looking Ahead: Terms for Next Week

-1. Ruby blocks:
+1. Ruby blocks: A block is the same thing as a method, but it does not belong to an object.
+Block can accept arguments and returns a value.
+Block does not have their own name.

-2. RSpec:
+2. RSpec: RSpec is used to write automated tests for Ruby code, specifically for testing the behavior of classes, methods, and other code components.

-3. Test-driven development:
+3. Test-driven development: TDD is a software development practice that emphasizes writing tests before writing the actual code.